RoBOPPics/BB/_pages/app-man-community.md

 The Community has three tabs: Community, Profile and Activity.

-## Community Feed
+## Community

-The Community Feed provides a place for users of the App to post stories regarding their training experiences using the BallBOPPer.
+The Community page provides a place for users of the App to post stories regarding their training experiences using the BallBOPPer.

 ![Community Image](../assets/images/PlayerCommunity_500.jpg){: width="300" .align-center }